M66B/FairEmail/FAQ.md

 All the conditions of a rule need to be true for a filter rule to be executed.
 Conditions are optional, but there needs to be at least one condition.

+Filter rules are applied direct after the message header has been fetched, before the message text has been downloaded, so it is not possible to apply filter rules to the message text.
+Note that large message texts are downloaded on demand on a metered connection to save data.

 Using filter rules is a pro feature.

 <br />